-Where a site has got planning permission the owner of the site must have a caravan site license which is granted by Tendring District Council.
-The purpose of the license is to regulate the standards being maintained.
+Where a site has got planning permission the owner of the site must have a caravan site licence which is granted by Tendring District Council.
+The purpose of the licence is to regulate the standards being maintained.
 To ensure that there is adequate space between the vehicles to protect against the spread of fire and that fire precautions are maintained, that the electricity supply to the site is safe and that there is adequate facilities in terms of water, sanitation and recreation space.

 Applying for a Licence

 You can complete the licence application form online here Caravan Site Licence Form

 This application is subject to tacit approval under the European Union Services Directive.
 Applications are usually dealt with within 62 days of receipt of full application.
 In exceptional circumstances the deadline may be required to be extended, you will be notified of the new deadline and the reason for extending it.

 We are required under the Mobile Homes 1983 (as amended by the Mobile Homes Act 2013) to keep and publish an up-to-date register of park home rules.

 Sites rules on residential mobile home sites ensure community cohesion and good management of the site, while also making sure that mobile home owners are clear of the rules that apply to them.